SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 However, if you wish to cash-out through PayPal or check, it may take up to 2 weeks due to added security measures.

 You should keep in mind that check services may not be available in all areas.

 YouGov is for people who wish to give their opinions and get paid in the process.

 The minimum age to join the site is 18, but is lower in some countries (16 in the UK, 18 in the USA).

 Spending time surfing through the internet may seem fun but that’s not really helping you.
 Market research portals like this provide a better way to spend your time.

 Is YouGov legitimate or a scam?

 However, everyone’s experience is different.
-Most people have had bad experiences with YouGov.
+Some people have had bad experiences with a YouGov survey.
 That’s why it has a rating of 2/5 on Trustpilot.

 All the good reviews mostly talk about how easy it is to earn on the site.
 Most people praise the survey system.

 Alternatively, a lot of people have complained about not getting surveys while others complain about being underpaid.